Connor Wong Preview, Player Props: Red Sox vs. Astros

-Connor Wong -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Boston Red Sox against the Houston Astros, with Jose Urquidy on the hill, on August 23 at 8:10 PM ET.
+Connor Wong -- batting .241 with a double, a triple, a home run, a walk and five RBI in his past 10 games -- will be in action for the Boston Red Sox against the Houston Astros, with J.P.
+France on the mound, on August 24 at 2:10 PM ET.

-In his previous game, he went 1-for-4 with a double against the Astros.
+In his previous game he had a one-hit showing (1-for-3) against the Astros.

 Connor Wong Game Info & Props vs. the Astros